p5py/p5/docs/tutorials/arrays.rst

 ******

 :Authors: Casey Reas, Ben Fry; Arihant Parsoya (p5 port)

-:Copyright: This tutorial is "Extension 5" from `Processing: A Programming Handbook for Visual Designers and Artists, Second Edition <https://processing.org/handbook>`_, published by MIT Press. © 2014 MIT Press.
+:Copyright: This tutorial is "Arrays" chapter from `Processing: A Programming Handbook for Visual Designers and Artists, Second Edition <https://processing.org/handbook>`_, published by MIT Press. © 2014 MIT Press.
 If you see any errors or have comments,